Clear support from Labour for green growth can only be positive, and will hopefully be emulated across the political spectrum.

 With regards to the lower voting age, young people are often wary of politics or feel removed, and it is to be seen whether this will engage more.
 However it is the inclusion of green growth, and the importance attached to it that seem significant.
 Indeed, across green fringes, green growth has been advocated by those outside of DECC.
 Chuka Umunna spoke at SERA’s rally of the environment becoming mainstream, integrated.

 Climate change, the environment and sustainability appear to be back on the agenda, and part of a wider vision.
 Clear support for green growth can only be positive, and will hopefully be emulated across the political spectrum.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.